-Sultanahmet Square is the heart of the Old City and central point for many attractions including Hagia Sophia and The Blue Mosque.
+Sultanahmet Square, also known as Hippodrome is the heart of the Old City and central point for Istanbul sightseeing.

-Measuring an estimated 450m long, it had a U-shaped race track and stands capable of holding 100,00 spectators.
-The Hippodrome was the social center of the city.
+Measuring an estimated 450m long, it had a U-shaped racetrack and stands capable of holding 100,00 spectators.
+The Hippodrome was the social centre of the city.

 The Obelisk of Theodosius and the Serpentine Column (or what remains of it) still stand in the square as reminders of past rulers and the glory days of the Hippodrome.